bacadra/atom-project-files/README.md

 ![recent-list](https://github.com/bacadra/atom-project-files/raw/master/assets/recent-list.png)

 The Project list is a window that makes it easier to navigate through projects.
 The project file is located in the Atom configuration files under the name `project.cson`.
 The file must be a valid `.cson` file.
+When searching, you can score tags via #tag.
 The main file structure is a list of objects with the following keys:

 * `title`: [string] name of the project
 * `paths`: [list with strings] list of paths which describe the project